davidcrowe/gatewaystack-chatgpt-starter/README.md

 - Per-tool scope enforcement
 - Tool execution proxy via `@gatewaystack/proxyabl`
 - Structured Request Context logging via `@gatewaystack/explicabl`

+## Why this repo exists

+Most MCP examples ignore identity, authorization, and auditability.
+This repo exists to establish the minimum viable security baseline for real AI tools.

 ## How it works
 > MCP (Model Context Protocol) is the current mechanism ChatGPT uses to connect to external tools with structured inputs, outputs, and authentication.